UK energy savings calculator

 Maximum cost to break even over 10 years.

 This is a simplified estimate.
+It assumes the battery only saves money when it replaces electricity you would otherwise have bought at the peak rate.
 It does not include installation differences, battery degradation, export payments, solar generation, standing charges, VAT, finance costs or tariff exit fees.

 How it works